 Adding products is really easy, they use a tabbed structure which you can work your way through and add as much as you feel necessary, you can also control SEO such as meta descriptions and keywords in the add product section.

-One thing I do like is that you can create multiple recurring profiles for subscription products, this means you can give your customers options when they are choosing the product.
+You can create multiple recurring profiles for subscription products, which means you can give your customers options when they are choosing the product.
 Great for adding variety and this will help with conversion rates.

-Adding categories and sub-categories to organise your products is just as easy as adding a new product.
-You can also create manufacturer profiles, so that people can search using the manufacturer rather than just browsing through products.
+Adding categories and sub-categories to organize your products is just as easy as adding a new product.
+You can also create manufacturer profiles so that people can search using the manufacturer rather than just browsing through products.

-When managing your inventory, you do have to update quantity on a product by product basis, which could be a bit frustrating, especially if you have a large amount of updates to do.
+When managing your inventory, you do have to update quantity on a product-by-product basis, which could be a bit frustrating, especially if you have a large number of updates to do.